ThePrototypers/krokodil.bar/content/food/stork-single-malt-whiskey.md

 ---
-title: Stork - Straight Rye
+title: Horse with no name - Bourbon
 superscript: A
 category: Schnaps & Likör
 subcategory: Whisky